 Briefs are typically the most likely to trap heat, since they're the tightest-fitting men's underwear.
 That said, if they're your preferred style, the

-UnderGents CloudSoft brief is specifically designed to remain as cooling and comfortable as possible.
+UnderGents CloudSoft brief is specifically designed to remain as cool and comfortable as possible.

 Instead of denser fabrics like cotton or polyester, they're made from a plant-based micro-modal that wicks away moisture and breathes with improved air permeability; the fabric is also great when it comes to preventing unwanted odors.
 Finally, when compared to other brands, the looser fit allows for more hanging room, which is a feature that buyers appreciate.